ilikeurm1/Dodona-Oefeningen/README.md

 [Toetsen](/Toetsen) is a folder where 4th year students can find the answers of the IT tests after the test is done, this sadly is not available for the 3rd years, as I don't have the answers to those tests.

 This is also just a way to learn what the program is supposed to do, and not a way to cheat.
 These answers are only available after the test is done (to prevent students from cheating).

+### Toetsen might be deleted in the near future

+This is because i don't think that we're going to get anymore tests, and because just having one set of answers is quite useless this folder might be deleted.